Chapter I: Rescue

 Remnants takes place in 2010, just for you all to keep in mind and for me to remember as well-that's when it was published, so that's when it will take place.

 TL;DR-Remnants is being totally rewritten.
-It will be edited between now (Jan 19) and Jan 27; on the 28th, a new chapter will finally be posted and form then on, a new chapter every other Wednesday.
+It will be edited between now and July, hopefully completed in July and regular updates will begin come August.
 I hope you enjoy Claire's Tale and stick around for more after it's all over :).
-Tell me how you found the new first chapter, and I look forward to next Wednesday! :3
+Tell me how you found the new first chapter!